When should you cancel a credit card?

 Consider transferring your balance

 While paying off your debt with the card you have is always a possibility, you can also move your debts to another credit card.
 Doing so could help you save big on interest every month, and you could even secure zero percent APR for a limited time.

 As an example, the Discover it® Balance Transfer gives you an intro zero percent APR for 18 months on balances you transfer from other cards, followed by a variable APR of 13.49 to 24.49 percent.
 A 3 percent balance transfer fee applies to your first transfer (which climbs to 5 percent for subsequent transfers, See Terms) but the interest savings can easily add up to hundreds or thousands of dollars.

 How might this work?
 Imagine you have $4,000 in credit card balances at 19 percent APR and you normally pay $200 per month.
 Using Bankrate’s credit card payoff calculator, it would take you another 25 months to pay off your debt and you would fork over $848 in interest charges in the process.

-If you transferred those balances to the Discover it® Balance Transfer, on the other hand, you would owe a $120 balance transfer fee but pay no interest for 18 months (13.49 – 24.49 percent variable thereafter).
+If you transferred those balances to the Discover it® Balance Transfer, on the other hand, you would owe a $120 balance transfer fee but pay no interest for the introductory 18 months (13.49 – 24.49 percent variable APR thereafter).
 If you were able to boost your monthly payment up to $228.89 each month, you could pay off your entire balance plus the balance transfer fee within 18 months, saving over $800 and cutting 7 months off your repayment timeline.